nextcloud/all-in-one/manual-install/readme.md

 - You can run it without a container having access to the docker socket
 - You can modify all values on your own
 - You can run the containers with docker swarm
+- You can run it entirely offline or in air-gapped environment

 ### Disadvantages
 - You lose the AIO interface